Learning to play Ice Hockey in SuperTuxKart through Reinforcement Learning

 The objective is to train an agent to play Ice Hockey and win by scoring goals.
 The agent is designed to control two actions: the acceleration and the steering.

-The project is set up in Python using the pystk module which loads the SuperTuxKart engine.
-The game is played by 2 teams which are composed of 2 karts each.
-Pytorch is used as the Machine Learning module for the architecture of the Artificial Neural Network (ANN) and the optimization framework.
+The project is implemented in Python using the pystk module, which loads the SuperTuxKart engine.
+The game is played by two teams of two karts each.
+PyTorch is used as the machine learning module for the architecture of the artificial neural network (ANN) and the optimization framework.

 The training framework is based on Reinforcement Learning using a Policy Gradient, where the agent acts on the environment and records a reward for the decisions made at each step.
-As the agent plays the game and stores rewards for actions taken, the Policy Gradient algorithm updates a baseline network that sets the expected reward for each action given to each state.
-Afterwards, sample gradients are estimated, and the agent network weights are updated.
-This is done repeatedly to train the agent iteratively and doing it so reduces the variance when training through reinforcement learning.
+As the agent plays the game and stores rewards for its actions, the policy gradient algorithm updates a baseline network that estimates the expected reward for each action in a given state.
+Subsequently, sample gradients are estimated, and the agent’s network weights are updated.
+This iterative process reduces variance during reinforcement learning training.

-Over numerous repetitions, the agent will learn to play the game by following the puck and hitting it towards the opponent’s goal.
+Through numerous repetitions, the agent learns to play the game by following the puck and hitting it toward the opponent’s goal.

 • The agent trained in this project controls the blue karts in the video.